"Quality Outdoor Living Since 1995"

 Attached is more popular and usually cheaper because it uses your house wall for structural support.
 Go freestanding if you want shade over a pool, hot tub, or a separate outdoor area away from the house.
 Both work great—it depends on your yard layout.

-A basic open aluminum pergola starts around $4,000–$6,500 for a 10×10 area.
-Wood can be slightly cheaper upfront ($3,500+) but costs more over time due to maintenance.
+An open aluminum pergola is the most affordable to build.
+Wood can look cheaper upfront but costs more over time thanks to staining and repairs.
 For the best value over 10+ years, aluminum with a solid roof panel is our recommendation.
+Book a free on-site quote for exact numbers on your project.

 Thinking About a Pergola?